-Decision Request Deadline Progress and follow-up action Status conducted by the UNICEF Office of Internal Audit and Investigations; and the report of the Independent Task Force on Workplace Gender- Discrimination, Sexual Harassment, Harassment and Abuse of Authority harassment, while leveraging its mandate, and to address the increased risk of sexual exploitation and abuse and sexual harassment during the COVID-19 response and recovery; Para 5: Also requests UNICEF to continue to provide updates to the Executive Board on how UNICEF is preventing and responding to sexual exploitation and abuse and sexual harassment in its policies, procedures and operations at all levels, taking into account the recommendations from the independent review; Annual session 2021 UNICEF updated the Executive Board in June 2021 as requested.
+Decision Request Deadline Progress and follow-up action Status Internal Audit and Investigations; and the report of the Independent Task Force on Workplace Gender-Discrimination, Sexual Harassment, Harassment and Abuse of Authority harassment during the COVID-19 response and recovery; Para 5: Also requests UNICEF to continue to provide updates to the Executive Board on how UNICEF is preventing and responding to sexual exploitation and abuse and sexual harassment in its policies, procedures and operations at all levels, taking into account the recommendations from the independent review; Annual session 2021 UNICEF updated the Executive Board in June 2021 as requested.
 Completed (Noted/Ongoing) Para 6: Encourages UNICEF to give the same level of consideration to all the issues raised in the 2019 report of the Independent Task Force and requests UNICEF to highlight in particular its actions taken in implementing the Independent Task Force's recommendations related to abuse of authority in its next update on this matter at the annual session of 2021; Annual session 2021 UNICEF updated the Executive Board in June 2021 as requested, with the specific inclusion of actions being taken to address abuse of authority.
 Completed Para 7: Takes note with appreciation of the establishment of an Internal Task Team on Anti-Racism and Discrimination and requests UNICEF to report to the Executive Board at the annual session of 2021 on the work of this task team and on UNICEF actions to prevent and respond to all forms of discrimination, including racism and racial discrimination, in its policies, procedures and programmes.
 Annual session 2021 UNICEF included specific updates related to its work on antiracism and discrimination in report to the Executive Board at the annual session of 2021.
 The report was accompanied by a background note titled "Update on UNICEF work towards addressing anti-racism and discrimination".
-Completed 2020/22 UNICEF Strategic Plan: updated Para 1: Takes note of the planned financial estimates for the period 2020-2023 as contained in document E/ICEF/2020/AB/L.7 as a flexible framework for supporting UNICEF programmes; Para 2: Approves the integrated resources framework of planned financial estimates for the period 2020-2023, and approves the preparation of country programme expenditure submissions to the Executive Board of up to \$0.88 billion from regular n/a
+Completed 2020/22 UNICEF Strategic Plan: updated financial Para 1: Takes note of the planned financial estimates for the period 2020-2023 as contained in document E/ICEF/2020/AB/L.7 as a flexible framework for supporting UNICEF programmes; Para 2: Approves the integrated resources framework of planned financial estimates for the period 2020-2023, and approves the preparation of country programme expenditure submissions to the Executive Board of up to \$0.88 billion from regular resources in 2021, subject to the availability of resources and the continued validity of these planned financial estimates; n/a